sudheerj/vuejs-interview-questions/README.md

        }
      }
      ```
-     As per the above example, When you try to dispatch actionTwo it dispatchs actionOne first and then commits respective mutation.
+     As per the above example, When you try to dispatch actionTwo it dispatches actionOne first and then commits respective mutation.
 You can still simplify with async/await as below,
      ```javascript
      actions: {
        async actionOne ({ commit }) {